Air drills bring new thrust to India, Germany defense ties – DW – 08/05/2024

 Air drills bring new thrust to India, Germany defense tiesAugust 5, 2024

-Countdown has begun at the Indian Air Force (IAF) base in the southern town of Sulur where dozens of combat aircraft from different parts of the world are expected to touch down as India prepares to host its first multinational air exercise from Tuesday.
+The countdown has begun at the Indian Air Force (IAF) base in the southern town of Sulur: Dozens of combat aircraft from different parts of the world are expected to touch down here as India prepares to host its first multinational air exercise starting Tuesday.

 The drills, named Tarang Shakti, will see the participation of 10 countries — including Germany — with their air assets.
 A total of 18 other nations are slated to take part as observers.

-The IAF had extended the invitation to 51 friendly countries to participate in the international exercises, which will take place in two phases.
+The IAF had extended an invitation to 51 friendly countries to participate in these international exercises, which will take place in two phases.

 "This exercise aims to strengthen strategic relations with our friends from the international community," IAF's deputy chief Air Marshal AP Singh told reporters in New Delhi last week.